PalShraddha/Dimentia-Patient-Detection/README.md

 # Dimentia-Patient-Detection and Monitoring System
-Welcome to the Rock-Climber-Health-and-GPS-Tracker project!
+Welcome to the Dimentia-Patient-Detection and Monitoring System project!
 This system is designed to enhance the safety of Rock climbers by providing real-time vital monitoring and GPS tracking capabilities.
 By incorporating IoT technology, this project aims to address the challenges faced during search and rescue operations in remote or high-altitude locations.
-It enables climbers and their teams to track vital signs and location, allowing for prompt action in case of accidents or emergencies.
+It enables patient and their guardian to track vital signs and location, allowing for prompt action in case of accidents or emergencies.

-Components
+#Components
-To build the Rock-Climber-Health-and-GPS-Tracker system, you will need the following components:
+To build the Dimentia-Patient-Detection and Monitoring System, you will need the following components:
 ESP8266 WiFi Module
 GPS (NEO-6M)
 OLED (128*64)
 Pulse and Oximeter Sensor (MAX 30100)
 Push Button
 Wirings

-Extra libraries
+#Extra libraries
 The extranal librarires used in the project.
 TinyGPSPlus
 Blynk
 MAX30100lib
 OakOLED
 Adafruit SSD1306
 Neo-6M_GPS

-Installation and Setup
+#Installation and Setup
 To set up the system, follow these steps:

 -Hardware Assembly: Connect the components according to the circuit diagram and ensure all electrical connections are secure.
 Take care to follow proper wiring practices and double-check the connections.